Arashi: Charity

 On November 4, 2011, Arashi reportedly donated approximately 300 million yen to the disaster-stricken regions in northern Japan.
 The group split their donations between the Iwate, Miyagi, and Fukushima prefectures, with each one receiving about 100 million yen.
 About 50 million yen comprises the members’ total royalties received from the sale of the pocket edition of their book Nippon no Arashi.
 The remaining amount comes from the publisher's revenues on the book and from the sale of goods at their charity event at Tokyo Dome in June.

 On February 22, 2012, Arashi visited the temporary houses in Shichigahama, Miyagi and spoke with victims of the disaster.
 They also held a mini concert for 500 people, singing 11 songs over a period of one hour and shaking hands with everyone who attended.

 On May 13, 2020, it was reported that Arashi and other Johnny's artists would be included in the temporary unit "Twenty★Twenty", as part of Johnny's charity project "Smile Up Project", to sing the song "Smile", written by Mr. Children's Kazutoshi Sakurai.
 The single was released in digital form on June 22, and on CD on August 12.

+On August 4, 2026, via their company's official SNS, it was announced that they (as Arashi Inc.) had made a ¥50 million donation in favor of the 2026 Kumamoto earthquake recovery efforts.